Last Updated on 9 July, 2021 by Veronica

 They are distinguished with a double line and only allow you to go out or enter them at particular points.
 But they are not bounded by any removers.

 My first instinct, get in, with a continuous line or not.
-Don’t do it; there’s the subject of traffic much more controlled than it looks, and by some nonsense, you can get into trouble.
+But, don’t do it; there’s the subject of traffic much more controlled than it looks, and by some nonsense, you can get into trouble.

 You will also see that with very few exceptions, they are very respectful of traffic rules.